gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 evolution our ability to partially consume types is significantly limited.
 Specifically:

-Frozen types regardless of access control level can always be partially consumed.
+1. Frozen types regardless of access control level can always be partially consumed.
 This includes even frozen types with private fields since even though the private field is not available to be used it is still exposed at the ABI level.

-Public and usableFromInline types can never be partially consumed outside of the resilience domain where the type is defined.
+2. Public and usableFromInline types can never be partially consumed outside of the resilience domain where the type is defined.
 Since resilience domains are today limited to the current module, this means that one could not partially consume outside of the current module.

-Internal types that are not usableFromInline, private, and fileprivate noncopyable types can always have their stored properties partially consumed.

-The clear invariant that partial consumption of noncopyable types relies upon is that all stored fields of the noncopyable type must be accessible in the module where the partial consumption occurs.
-Naturally this means that in library evolution our ability to partially consume types is significantly limited.
-Specifically:

-Frozen types regardless of access control level can always be partially consumed.
-This includes even frozen types with private fields since even though the private field is not available to be used it is still exposed at the ABI level.

-Public and usableFromInline types can never be partially consumed outside of the resilience domain where the type is defined.
-Since resilience domains are today limited to the current module, this means that one could not partially consume outside of the current module.

-Internal types that are not usableFromInline, private, and fileprivate noncopyable types can always have their stored properties partially consumed.
+3. Internal types that are not usableFromInline, private, and fileprivate noncopyable types can always have their stored properties partially consumed.

 ## Implications on adoption